Last Updated on February 21, 2024 by Lori Walker

 Muffins are a well-liked and tasty choice for breakfast or a snack that I frequently indulge in.

-Muffins are a popular and delicious breakfast or snack option that people of all ages can enjoy.
-While many recipes call for all-purpose flour as the main ingredient, some bakers may wonder if they can use bread flour instead.
+While many recipes call for all-purpose flour as the main ingredient, you may wonder if you can use bread flour instead.

 So can you use bread flour for muffins?
 Read on to find out.